 - Former U.S. Attorney or Assistant U.S. Attorney, former State or Assistant State Attorney, former County or Assistant County Attorney, or former City or Assistant City Attorney.

 Dean of the University of Miami School of Law and Dean of the St. Thomas University School of Law—one shared appointment with the following qualifications: Faculty member from the law school who has taught a course in professional legal ethics or who has published or performed services in the field of professional legal ethics.

 Miami-Dade League of Cities—one appointment with the following qualifications:

 Member who has held local elective office prior to appointment.

 Director of the Florida International University Center for Labor Research & Studies—one appointment.

 The Ethics Commission is empowered to appoint the Executive Director, who must be a member of the Florida Bar.

-Joseph Centorino has served in that capacity since 2011.
+Jose Arrojo has been working in that capacity since September 2018.

-Robert Meyers was named Executive Director in 1998.
+Robert Meyers was named the first Executive Director in 1998.